ijardillier/netclient-elastic/Readme.md

     log.level: "Error"

-We can see that, for the added action log, Serilog automatically generate *message* field with all properties defined in the person instance, due to destructuring.
+We can see that, for the added action log, Serilog automatically generate *message* field with all properties defined in the person instance (except the Email property, which is tagged as *NotLogged*), due to destructuring.
 In this case, metadata are stored as following:

     {
         "message_template": "Person {@person} added",